kristianmandrup/rails3_plugin_toolbox/README.markdown

 # Rails3 plugin toolbox

 A toolbox to facilitate creating Plugins for Rails 3 without having to necessarily know a lot about the Rails 3 internals and Plugin architecture.

+## Status

+This gem needs to be tested.
+I 'hope' it works as is...
+I will soon make sure of it and add an RSpec 2 test suite ;)

 ## Inspiration